 In May 2014, the Financial Accounting Standards Board (FASB) issued new accounting guidance which amended the existing accounting standards for revenue recognition.
 The new accounting guidance establishes principles for recognizing revenue upon the transfer of promised goods or services to customers, in an amount that reflects the expected consideration received in exchange for those goods or services.
-The amendments may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of initial application.
-Our evaluation of the impact of the new guidance on our consolidated financial statements, including the expected impact on our business processes, systems, and controls, and potential differences in the timing or method of revenue recognition for our contracts, is substantially complete.
-We adopted the new standard on October 1, 2018, using the modified retrospective method, which requires recognizing the net cumulative effects of adoption as an adjustment to retained earnings.
-Based on our current evaluation, we believe the impacts of adoption will be combining contracts that were previously segmented into a single performance obligation.
-However, we do not anticipate that adoption will have a material impact on our financial results and estimate the adjustment to retained earnings due to adoption will not be material.
+The Company adopted the new standard on October 1, 2018, using the modified retrospective method, which resulted in an adjustment to retained earnings of \$7.0 million, net of tax.
+Detailed disclosures regarding the adoption and other required disclosures can be found in Note 4.

 In February 2016, the FASB issued new accounting guidance which changes accounting requirements for leases.
 The new guidance requires lessees to recognize the assets and liabilities arising from all leases, including those classified as operating leases under previous accounting guidance, on the balance sheet.
 It also requires disclosure of key information about leasing arrangements to increase transparency and comparability among organizations.
-The new guidance will be effective for our fiscal year beginning October 1, 2019 with early adoption permitted.
+The new guidance will be effective for the Company's fiscal year beginning October 1, 2019 with early adoption permitted.
 The new guidance must be adopted using a modified retrospective transition approach and provides for some practical expedients.
-We are currently evaluating the impact that the new guidance will have on our consolidated financial statements.
+The Company will apply the guidance of the new standard as of the date of adoption, and will not recast prior periods.
+While the Company expects to expand its current disclosures as a result of adopting the new standard, it does not expect adoption to have a material impact on the consolidated results of operations.
+The Company expects to record approximately \$0.7 billion of leased assets and \$1.0 billion of lease liabilities related to its operating leases and an adjustment to retained earnings of \$0.1 billion related to transition upon adoption.